Code-Institute-Submissions/ExploreNepal/README.md

 ## Credits
 - Thanks to True Coder for [youtube video](https://www.youtube.com/watch?v=rpujWVkmiPE) on Contact form, this video inspire me to create the unique contact form rather than just normal form, I have also taken some concept and also took some code while styling my contact form.
+- Thanks to zFunx Web Developement for [youtube video](https://www.youtube.com/watch?v=R7OcJyL_rbw) on Responsive Circle using CSS, I have taken some code from this video and modified as per my requirement.